ColemanSandefur/ChatApplication/README.md

-# ChatApplication
+# Chat Application
 My attempt at creating a user messaging system.

-This is project uses:
+This is a project that I am working on for Computer Science: Independent Study
-socket.io,
-jquery,
-express,
-bluebirdjs